tarsil/saffier/README.md

 ## Why this ORM

-When investigating for a project different types of ORMs and compared them to each other, for a lot of use cases, SQLAlchemy always took the win but had an issue, the async support (which now there are a few solutions).
+When investigating for a project different types of ORMs and compared them to each other, for a lot of use cases, SQLAlchemyalways took the win but had an issue, the async support (which now there are a few solutions).
 While doing the research I came across [Encode ORM](https://www.encode.io/orm/).

 The team is the same behind of Databases, Django Rest Framework, Starlette,